Colchester United FC Customer Charter 2022/23

 Office Hours: 9am to 5pm Monday to Friday

-The Club will endeavour to respond to any correspondence within seven days of receipt of same.
+The Club will endeavour to respond to any correspondence, including complaints, within seven working days of receipt of same.
 If it is not possible to provide a full response then an acknowledgement will be sent followed by a detailed reply within twenty-one days of receipt of the original communication.

 Should you feel that your enquiry has not been satisfactorily dealt with, please refer the matter to The Independent Football Ombudsman (IFO).
 Complaints to the IFO should be made in writing to:-